sumanthvepa/tictactoe/README.md

 ### Java Running on the Console
 This version is located in java/console/tictactoe.It is a command-line app that allows two humans to play tictactoe.

+### Swift Running on a macOS Console
+This version is located in swift/macos/console/tictactoe.
+It is a command-line app that allows two humans to play tictactoe.